p2pu/course-in-a-box/start/_posts/2000-01-01-your-own-course.markdown

 ---
 # Your own course

 By signing up for this course you also created your own version of this course!
-You can view this version of the course by going to `https://yourgithubname.github.io/jekyll-course-experiment/`, just replace yourgithubname with your github username.
+You can view your version by going to `https://yourgithubname.github.io/jekyll-course-experiment/`, just replace yourgithubname with your github username.

 During this course you will be working on the version you forked and by the end of this course your own course should be ready!